Épinay–Villetaneuse station

 Épinay - Villetaneuse is a railway station located in the commune of Épinay-sur-Seine, Seine-Saint-Denis department, France.
 It is also adjacent to the communes of Montmagny and Deuil-la-Barre in Val d'Oise.

 Despite its name, the Gare d'Épinay-Villetaneuse is located approximately 1 km from Villetaneuse.
-Nonetheless, it is the closest station to the Paris 13 University campus in Villetaneuse.
+Nonetheless, it is the closest station on the H line to the Paris 13 University campus in Villetaneuse.

 The station is at the junction of two lines: